Geoalert/mapflow-docs-en/source/faq.rst

     Your input data must meet the :ref:`Mapflow models requirements <Model requirements>` and the :ref:`files upload requirements <Upload requirements>`.

+**How to delete my account?**

+    Currently you cannot delete your account right in the Mapflow web app.
+Please request us to delete your account by sending an email to help@geoalert.io or by prompting the Mapflow chatbot, and all your personal data will be completely removed.

 Support and other questions
 ----------------------------

-**Do you have any documentation on working with the platform?**

-   :doc:`Yes, we do <index>`.

 **Do you have an API?**

-    :doc:`Yes, we do <api/processing_api>`.
+    :doc:`Yes, we do <api/mapflow_api>`.

 **Do you have GIS integration?**

     Yes, we do.
-Our :doc:`plugin Mapflow <api/qgis_mapflow>` for the open GIS `QGIS <https://qgis.org/ru/site/forusers/download.html>`_.
+You can use our open source plugin  :doc:`plugin Mapflow <api/qgis_mapflow>` for the GIS `QGIS <https://qgis.org/ru/site/forusers/download.html>`_.

 **What is API token and why do I need it?**

      The API token is used as password in external applications that use the resources of the Mapflow platform.
 It is passed as the Basic Auth authorization parameter.
-Currently this application is :doc:`plugin for QGIS <api/qgis_mapflow>`.
+You can `obtain an API token in your personal Mapflow profile <https://app.mapflow.ai/account/api>`_.

 **I have another question, where can I ask it?**